 - Set the parameter "Activate function 'Heat requirement'?" to "yes".
 Configure the parameter "Polarity of 'Summer Heat requirement' object" to the required telegram polarity.
 In addition, define the limiting value and hysteresis. - Heat requirement control is activated.
 The heat requirement information becomes active according to the set telegram polarity, if at least one command value of the assigned valve outputs exceeds the configured limiting value plus hysteresis.
 The heat requirement becomes inactive when the limiting value is reached or undershot again.
-The valve outputs must be assigned to the heat requirement control individually on the parameter pages "Ax Assignments", so that they are included in the requirement - Set the parameter "Activate function 'Heat requirement'?" to "no".
+The valve outputs must be assigned to the heat requirement control individually on the - The valve outputs must be assigned to the heat requirement control individually on the parameter pages "Ax Assignments", so that they are included in the requirement determination. - Set the parameter "Activate function 'Heat requirement'?" to "no".
 Heat requirement control is not available.